General Insurance

 2. Regulatory Scrutiny Is Increasing

-State regulators are paying closer attention to insurance pricing and availability.
-While this could bring some relief, it may also create additional complexity for insurers and policyholders.
+State regulators — including those operating under the oversight framework of the NAIC — are paying closer attention to insurance pricing and availability.
+While this could bring some relief, it may also create additional complexity for insurers and policyholders navigating a patchwork of state-level rules.

 3. Economic Uncertainty Adds Pressure